svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_wild_columns_part2.md

  Let's re-use the previous return type `RenameColumn` and the prompt, but we'll make a few tweaks.

  1. Add more fields to `RenameColumn4` to capture the old column name and the question ID (if available).
-It's nicer to have it together, because you cannot control in what order will the new column names be generated
+It's nicer to have it together because you cannot control in what order will the new column names be generated
  2. Add a docstring for `RenameColumn4` to provide instructions for the `question_id` field and set it as optional (by allowing `Nothing` type)
  3. Create a wrapper type `RenameColumnList` which is simply a vector of `RenameColumn4` -> this way LLM knows to extract many columns
  4. Add an extra instruction to the prompt that we want the new column names to be unique (and to add a suffix _2 if they are not)